joseangel-romero/joseangel-romero/README.md

 - 👀 I’m interested in Devops practises & Software Development especially Crypto
 - 🌱 I’m currently smart contracts in blockchain and a couple of languages like Vue, React and
 - 💞️ I’m looking to collaborate on startups and projects related to blockchain
-- 📫 Reach me at contacto@romerojose.es
+- 📫 Reach me at jromero@romerojose.es